Penelope Keith: Work

-Personal life
+Personal life and death

-In 1978, the year The Good Life ended, she married Rodney Timson, a policeman.
-They had met while he was on duty at Chichester Theatre where Keith was performing.
-In 1988, ten years after their wedding, they adopted two boys, who were brothers.
-Keith and Timson now live in Milford, Surrey.
-Keith has a great passion for gardening.
-In 1984, she had a rose named after her.
-She is president of the South West Surrey chapter of the National Trust.
+In 1978, she married Rodney Timson, a policeman.
+They had met while he was on duty at Chichester Festival Theatre, where Keith was performing.
+In 1988, ten years after their wedding, they adopted two brothers.
+Keith and Timson lived in Milford, Surrey.
+Keith had a passion for gardening and had a rose named after her in 1984.

+The couple had a holiday home in the Scottish village of Avoch on the Black Isle.
+They had attempted to open a tea shop there on the site of a former filling station, resulting in a planning battle.
+Eventually the couple decided to make the place a public garden instead.

-In 2014 she presented 4 Extra Goes Gardening in which she celebrated the work of garden designer Gertrude Jekyll at her former home, Munstead Wood in Godalming.
-Keith was President of the Actors' Benevolent Fund from 1990 to 2022, taking over after the death of Laurence Olivier.
-She was a Trustee of Brooklands Museum from 2009 to 2018.
+Keith was president of the Actors' Benevolent Fund from 1990 to 2022, taking over after the death of Laurence Olivier.
+She was a trustee of Brooklands Museum for several years.
+She was also president of the South West Surrey chapter of the National Trust until her death.

+Keith died of cancer at her home in Milford, on 29 June 2026, aged 86.
+Her funeral was held at Guildford Cathedral on 28 July.